Ronlin1/AgriGeo/README.md

 ## Features
 - **Geospatial Data Processing**: Employ cutting-edge techniques to process and analyze geospatial data sourced from satellite imagery, remote sensing, and ground-based sensors.
 This includes preprocessing, feature extraction, and spatial analysis to derive actionable insights.

-- **Machine Learning Models**: Develop and deploy advanced machine learning models tailored to the agricultural context.
+- **Machine Learning Models' ensemble**: Develop and deploy advanced machine learning models tailored to the agricultural context.
 These models will encompass a range of techniques such as regression, classification, clustering, and time series analysis to address specific challenges faced by farmers and stakeholders.

 - **Interactive Data Visualization**: Create interactive dashboards and visualizations to communicate complex data insights in a user-friendly manner.
 These visualizations will enable stakeholders to explore geospatial patterns, trends, and predictions, facilitating informed decision-making.